 - April 1, 2018

 This isn’t an April Fool’s joke.
 You should care about your wisdom teeth and your teen’s wisdom teeth.
-Statistically, most people are better off having these teeth extracted.
+Statistically, most people are better off getting a wisdom tooth pulled.
 Wisdom teeth are considered a vestigial body part.
-Like other vestigial parts, they no longer serve a necessary function — but wisdom tooth problems can arise and cause some serious problems!
+Like other vestigial parts, they no longer serve a necessary function.
+However, wisdom tooth problems can arise and cause some serious problems!

 Why Do We Have These Teeth?